aws/aws-toolkit-vscode/docs/ARCHITECTURE.md

 ### Client/Server

 The VS Code API restricts our Webviews to a single `postMessage` function.
-To simplify developing Webviews, we use a basic client/server architecture to handle message passing between the view and the extension.
+To simplify developing Webviews, we use a client/server architecture to handle message passing between the view and the extension.
+This does not mean that clients are restricted to 1 message = 1 response, rather, the frontend ("client") needs to send the first message.

 Webview (frontend) clients can be created via `WebviewClientFactory`.
 This generates a simple Proxy to send messages to the extension, mapping the function name to the command name.
 Unique IDs are also generated to stop requests from receiving extraneous responses.
 It is **highly** recommened to use the [Volar](https://marketplace.visualstudio.com/items?itemName=johnsoncodehk.volar) extension for syntax highlighting and type-checking when working with SFCs.